 Using complex gestures in a SwiftUI ScrollView

-SwiftUI gestures are complicated, since they can block ScrollView gestures and cause scrolling to stop working.
-I’ve found a way to implement rich view gestures in a way that doesn’t block the scrolling.
+SwiftUI gestures are complicated, since they can block the ScrollView gestures.
+Let’s look at a way to implement rich view gestures in a way that doesn’t block the scrolling.

 The problem

-I ran into this problem in a project where I need to apply complex gestures to views in a ScrollView.
-These gestures conflict with the scroll view, which causes scrolling to stop working.
+I ran into this problem in a project where I need to apply gestures to views in a ScrollView.
+These gestures conflict with the scroll gestures, which causes scrolling to stop working.

-To explain, let’s say you have a ScrollView with a LazyHStack, to which you add a bunch of views:
+To explain, let’s say you have a horizontal ScrollView, to which you add a bunch of views:

 struct MyView: View {